How low dose naltrexone could benefit your health condition

 Clinical research to date suggests that LDN is a promising treatment approach for chronic diseases.
 As LDN is relatively inexpensive and has few side effects, it is very possible that it will eventually come to be seen as one of the most promising treatments for many chronic diseases.

-At Advanced Functional Medicine, we work with our patients to ascertain the right dosing strategy to treat your particular condition.
+At Advanced Functional Medicine, we work with patients to ascertain the right dosing strategy to treat your particular condition.
 Some patients find success quickly, while others may need to try a variety of dosing strategies, which may take up to several months to achieve success.
-A number of our patients have found relief from their long standing chronic conditions and pain through Low Dose Naltrexone.
+A number of our patients have found relief from their long standing chronic conditions and pain through Low Dose Naltrexone while some haven’t benefitted noticeably and haven’t continued.